Welcome to our guide for Anguilla Carnival!

 Tuesday the boat race starts in Sandy Ground around 2pm and ends in Island Harbour.

-Then in the evening Calypsonians sing for the title.
+Then in the evening Calypsonians sing for the title of Senior Calpyso Monarch.
 Calypso is rooted in the time of slavery when it was primarily a form of communication.
 Over the years it has become a form of creative and exuberant expression.

 Calypso music may cover a variety of topics from our youth to domestic violence and politics.
-This genre is part of Anguillian culture and Regional culture, the Calypso competitions being great proof.
+This genre is part of Anguillian culture and regional culture.

 Starting around 2pm, the boats take sail from Sandy Ground to Blowing Point and back.